hindman/mvs/README.md

 #### Programmatic usage

 The mvs package also supports bulk renaming via a programmatic API.
-The first step is to configure a `RenamingPlan`.
+This can be done by creating a `RenamingPlan` instance and then calling its `rename_paths()` method.
 Initialization parameters and their defaults are as follows.

 ```python
 from mvs import RenamingPlan